kai-weiss/AACVProject/README.md

 Check the directory [Ensemble Learning](https://github.com/kai-weiss/AACVProject/tree/master/Ensemble%20Learning) for the code.

+* Please make sure that you followed the installation steps in [1.1](#11-Installation).

 * The weights for the larger general model and specialized helper model are available as .pt files in [Ensemble Learning/ensemble_models](https://github.com/kai-weiss/AACVProject/tree/master/Ensemble%20Learning/ensemble_models).
 Use these .pt files to initialize the models in [Ensemble Learning/custom_val.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/custom_val.py) file.
 Please note, this .py file assumes that model1 is the bigger model, and model2 is the smaller model (hence, use .pt weights accordingly).
 Simply run this .py file to get the evaluation metrics for the ensemble.

 * No changes need to be made to the files [Ensemble Learning/ensemble_learning.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/ensemble_learning.py) and [Ensemble Learning/custom_validator.py](https://github.com/kai-weiss/AACVProject/blob/master/Ensemble%20Learning/custom_validator.py) The former .py file ensembles the prediction results from the two models of the ensemble.
 The latter .py file makes changes to YOLOv8's BaseValidator to generate the evaluation results for the ensemble.

-* Please use ultralytics (version=8.2.28) library as it is.

 The results of this approach have been described in Section **5.5.1** of our paper.